geonetwork/doc/source/user-guide/quick-start/index.rst

 an interactive web map viewer.
 It is currently used in numerous Spatial Data Infrastructure initiatives across the world.

-Apart from how to start the catalog, this Quick Start describes:
+This Quick Start also describes:

 * some of the different ways you can search for spatial data
 * how to download and display data from the search results